Alexander P. Stewart: Civil War service

-Stewart fought at the battles of Rocky Face Ridge, Resaca, and New Hope Church, commanding a division in John Bell Hood's corps of Joseph E. Johnston's Army of Tennessee early in the Atlanta Campaign in 1864.
+Stewart fought at the battles of Rocky Face Ridge, Resaca, and New Hope Church, commanding a division in John Bell Hood's corps of Joseph E. Johnston's Army of Tennessee early in the Atlanta campaign in 1864.
 Stewart was then assigned command of the Third Corps, replacing William Loring who had assumed temporary command in June for the Battle of Kennesaw Mountain after Polk was killed by artillery on Pine Mountain just two weeks prior.
 He was appointed temporary Lieutenant General on June 23, 1864.
 Stewart next took part in the Battle of Peachtree Creek, taking possession of the home of Georgia's Quartermaster General, Ira Roe Foster, as his headquarters.
-Georgia Historical Commission marker 060-90, erected at that location, states: "Site of the Ira R. Foster house which was occupied as headquarters by Gen. A. P. Stewart, [CSA] during military operations N. of Atlanta, July 16–21, 1864.
+Georgia Historical Commission marker 060–90, erected at that location, states: "Site of the Ira R. Foster house which was occupied as headquarters by Gen. A. P. Stewart, [CSA] during military operations N. of Atlanta, July 16–21, 1864.
 From here were issued the orders directing his troops in the Battle of Peachtree Creek, July 20."
 Stewart led the Third Corps at the Battle of Ezra Church, where he was wounded in the forehead on July 28.

 Stewart continued to lead the Third Corps during the Franklin-Nashville Campaign in the fall of 1864, participating in the Battle of Franklin that November and the Battle of Nashville in December.
 Stewart's corps fared badly on the first day of the Battle of Nashville, and it broke on the second day when the troops to its left were forced from their position.
-What was left of the Army of Tennessee was sent east and fought in the Carolinas Campaign in 1865, once again under the command of Gen. Joseph E. Johnston, who placed the Army of Tennessee (by this time fewer than 5,000 men) under Stewart's command.
+What was left of the Army of Tennessee was sent east and fought in the Carolinas campaign in 1865, once again under the command of Gen. Joseph E. Johnston, who placed the Army of Tennessee (by this time fewer than 5,000 men) under Stewart's command.

 Stewart surrendered the army on April 26 and was paroled at Greensboro, North Carolina on May 1.

 Postbellum career

 After the war, Stewart moved to Missouri in 1869 and became an insurance executive.
 He then moved to Mississippi in 1874, where he served as the Chancellor of the University of Mississippi until 1886.
 From 1890 to 1908, he was the commissioner of the Chickamauga and Chattanooga National Military Park.
 He was injured when he was hit by a train on March 30, 1893, and returned to Missouri in 1906.

 By 1905, Stewart was described as "of advanced years, but clear of intellect" and "deeply interested...for several years" in the teachings of the Watch Tower; that magazine reported Stewart's baptism following a talk by Charles Taze Russell.
 Russell delivered the funeral sermon in St. Louis following Stewart's death in Biloxi, Mississippi in 1908.
 Stewart is buried in Bellefontaine Cemetery, St. Louis, Missouri.

+A statue of Stewart erected in 1919 is located outside the Hamilton County Tn.
+Courthouse in Chattanooga, Tennessee.